guitarvydas/programmingsimplicity-observations-sampler/manuscript/universal-datatype.md

-# The Universal Datatype #
+# The Universal Datatype

-The Universal Datatype is a relation, e.g.
+The Universal Datatype is a *relation*, e.g.

 `relation(subject,object)`